Private Duty Home Hospice Care

 the mountains, horse camping.
 But I've also been a canoe guide, climbing guide, backcountry ski instructor and guide, forestry tree planter, tree care climber, apple picker, natural foods store

 manager, trail builder, horse logger, cowboy, shepherd, and such.
-My cowboy/shepherd years were experienced on the First Nations reservations of the Blackfoot and Flathead tribes.
-I continue to
+My cowboy/shepherd years were experienced on and near the First Nations reservations of the Blackfoot and Flathead tribes.
+From 2015

 As a baby and in my early youth my father was a traveling preacher.
 So it is that my childhood started in the 1950's traveling up and down old Route 66.
 I also often